LACMIP/emu/docs/_documentation/typecollection.md

 This same workflow is also demonstrated in this video:
 {% include video id="417827299" provider="vimeo" %}

-## V. Annoate conservation issues
+## V. Note oversized specimens

 {% include figure image_path="/assets/images/catalogue_condition.png" alt="screenshot of the Condition tab in the Catalogue module" caption="Screenshot of the Condition tab in the Catalogue module." %}

-If a specimen is oversized and will require a special mount for rehousing, complete the following fields on the Condition tab:
+If a specimen is oversized (i.e. does not fit in one of our standard box sizes) and will require a special mount for rehousing, complete the following fields on the Condition tab:

 *Field* | *On the Condition tab...*
    --- | ---